thma/JavaCleanArchitecture/slides.md

 ----

 # Sounds good, but ...
-- **Learning Curve**: Clean Architecture can be complex and may require a shift in mindset for developers who are used to traditional architectures.
+- **Learning Curve**: Clean Architecture has some complexity and may require a shift in mindset for developers who are used to traditional architectures.

-- **Potential for Over-Engineering**: There is a risk of over-engineering, especially if the architecture is applied to small or simple projects where a simpler design would suffice.
+- **Potential for Over-Engineering**: There can be a risk of over-engineering, especially if the architecture is applied to small or simple projects where a simpler design would suffice.

 - **Initial Setup**: Setting up the architecture can take more time initially, as it requires defining interfaces, adapters, and use cases.